insightfuls/minimalist-async-di/README.md

 * Creator which creates the bean by calling `await ftory(dependency1, ...)`
 * This works for both synchronous and asynchronous factory functions
 * If `ftory` is a string, the bean with that name will be used as the factory; you can use `factory(bean(name))` for clarity if you prefer

+`bean(name)`
+* Creator which uses the bean named `name` as the bean, i.e. it aliases one bean to another
+* Alternatively, it could be a property on another bean, using dot notation
+* You can just provide the `name` as the creator without using `bean()` for the same effect

 ### Injectors